Lemon risotto has all the comfort factor you’d expect in a risotto, with the fresh flavors of spring. It’s lighter and brighter, and a delicious meal.

 - Top the risotto with some grilled shrimp or fish such as swordfish (if using as a side like this, the recipe below will serve more).

 Lemon risotto is a wonderful way to enjoy the comfort factor of risotto when a cosy bowl might not be quite such a fit.
 The fresh lemon flavor and bright vegetables give it a great spring vibe, as well as making it delicious.
 So grab some spring produce, some rice and enjoy.

 This lemon risotto is a tasty mix of comfort factor and fresh spring brightness.

 - 1/2 zucchini courgette, large or 1 small

 - 1 tbsp olive oil

-- 1-2 cloves of garlic, depending on size
+- 2 cloves garlic or 1 if large, depending on size

 - salt and pepper

-- juice and zest of ½ lemon, or more to taste
+- 1/2 lemon juice and zest ie from 1/2 lemon, or more to taste

-- Add the remaining butter and oil to the pan.
-Soften onion 2-3 mins, add garlic, cook another 2-3 mins until onion starting to brown slightly.
+Add the remaining butter and oil to the pan.
+Soften onion 2-3 mins, then add garlic, cook another 2-3 mins until onion starting to brown slightly.

-- Add rice and cook briefly to ensure well coated in oil/butter mixture.
-Add about half of the grated lemon zest, some salt and pepper.
+Add the rice and cook briefly to ensure well coated in oil/butter mixture.
+Mix through about half of the grated lemon zest, some salt and pepper.